MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant-smb.md

 >
 > While defining an **Operator** is optional, it's recommended.
 Auto attendants redirect calls to the operator if there is an error in the auto attendant configuration due to a user or shared voicemail account being deleted.
 If an operator isn't defined, the auto attendant will drop the call.

-## What's new for auto attendants in the past 6 months
+## What's new for auto attendants in the past six months

 - September - **Force Listen** option now available with **Play menu option** for Call flow, Call flow for after hours, and Call flow during holidays.
 - August - **Play menu options** in Call flow, Call flow for after hours, and Call flow during holidays now support \* (asterisk) and \# (pound) keys.